 According to Hilary Klassen, CEO and founder of Career Ari and Quahog, the human experience already starts with the hiring process.
 She wants organizations to “stop hiring and developing based only on job role.”
 But what’s the alternative?
 For Hilary, it’s looking at a job as part of someone’s career story.
 “We’re gonna hire based on purpose, impact, feedback, and personal life balance,” she predicts.

-Sarah Guerrier worked in Marketing for ten years before taking over the role of the Head of People Operations at Zalando.
-One of the first things she did was find the people operations team’s shared why.
+Sarah Guerrier worked in Marketing for ten years before becoming the Head of People Operations at Zalando.
+One of the first things she did was find the people operations team’s common why.
 They quickly realized that their why was simply “putting people first.”
 To put that vision into action, Sarah introduced the employee Net Promoter Score (eNPS) as a measurement of the people ops team’s success.
 It’s a powerful initiative to drive the focus and accountability of the HR team toward truly serving their people.

 Diversity, inclusion, bias, and AI